No, the Vatican Observatory is not an educational institution.

 Yes!
 Every two years (even-numbered years) we offer a week in January of intensive immersion in astronomy: the Astronomy for Catholic Ministries and Educators (ACME).
 Held at the Redemptorist Renewal Center north of Tucson, Arizona, the twenty five selected participants will engage in workshops and lectures in the morning, visit astronomical institutions in the afternoons, and spend the evenings exploring the dark Arizona skies.
 We discuss topics ranging from cutting-edge astronomy to the challenges, and techniques, of exploring faith and science issues in the context of Catholic schools and parishes.
 Applications open the September before the program date; check this web site in September 2023, for more information.

-We try to make your visit as pleasant as possible, but there are a few things you need to consider first: Due to the extreme altitude, anyone with the following conditions is ABSOLUTELY DISQUALIFIED and will not be allowed to participate:
+Due to the extreme altitude, anyone with the following conditions is ABSOLUTELY DISQUALIFIED and will not be allowed to participate:

 Any diagnosed Medical Condition